 D : 1.0

 • Technical (40%): Camera (exposure) settings and focus.
 Toning adjustments and sharpening.

 • Captioning and other metadata (20%)

 - For the final photo essay – technical, concept, and text/metadata will be weighted equally.

 - Adobe Portfolio will be graded on two galleries (best work and photo essay); about me page.

-- Shoot portraits, freeze action, create motion through panning technique, photograph incident and reflective light at night with a tripod, and use a flash.
+- Shoot portraits, freeze action, create motion through panning, photograph incident and reflective light at night with a tripod, and use a flash.

 - Produce well-toned, tagged images and publish them online.

 - Produce well-framed, strongly composed images that are properly exposed with good use of lighting, all to industry standard.

 - Communicate with strong black and white photographs and be capable of producing a color image that is color-corrected and has thoughtful use of color.